 § 36-99.5:1.
-Smoke detectors in adult care residences, adult day care centers and nursing homes and facilities. - A. Battery- or AC-powered smoke detector devices shall be installed in all adult care residences and adult day care centers licensed by the Department of Social Services, regardless of when the building was constructed.
+Smoke detectors and other fire detection and suppression systems in assisted living facilities, adult day care centers and nursing homes and facilities.

+A. Battery- or AC-powered smoke detector devices shall be installed in all assisted living facilities and adult day care centers licensed by the Department of Social Services, regardless of when the building was constructed.
 The location and installation of the smoke detectors shall be determined by the Uniform Statewide Building Code.

-The licensee shall obtain a certificate of compliance from the building official of the locality in which the residence or center is located, or in the case of state-owned buildings, from the Department of General Services.
+The licensee shall obtain a certificate of compliance from the building official of the locality in which the facility or center is located, or in the case of state-owned buildings, from the Department of General Services.